Ziang-Lu/Database-Learning-Notes/4-Redis/Redis-Advanced/Redis-Advanced.md

 # QUEUED
 incrby mama 100
 # QUEUED
-# From the returned message we can know that actually the commands are actually queued, waiting to be executed as a whole.
+# From the returned messages we can know that actually the commands are actually queued, waiting to be executed as a whole.

 exec  # Execute all the queued commands
 ```